MarkelCA/electron-ts-scaffold/README.md

 # electron-ts-scaffold
-Electron + Typescript scaffold.
-Modularized fol multiple-windows applications with own renderers and preload scripts.
+Electron + Typescript + Vite scaffold.
+Modularized for multiple-window applications with their own renderers and preload scripts.